Skip to content

 Schools should be sanctuaries where every student has the tools, resources, and support they need to thrive.

-We’re advocating for safe, inclusive learning environments grounded in culturally validating and trauma-informed practices that nurture each student’s dignity, needs, and aspirations and improve connections and school performance for each learner.
+We’re advocating for safe, inclusive learning environments grounded in culturally validating practices that nurture each student’s dignity, needs, and aspirations and improve connections and school performance for each learner.

-Safety for each student means upholding their human and educational rights, protecting them from political harm and exclusionary policies, and honoring their unique identities and using the culture, the lived experiences, the language(s), and the knowledge students bring from home to maximize learning ensures that each student feels seen, heard, and loved.
+It means honoring and reflecting the culture, the lived experiences, the language(s), and the knowledge students bring from home to maximize learning and ensure each student feels seen, heard, and loved.

 Equity must be driven by the people closest to students.
 That means trusting educators, school leaders, families, and community members to design solutions that reflect the lived experiences, aspirations, and strengths and assets of their students and communities.

-We are pushing back against federal mandates that ignore local context—and pushing forward local autonomy that empowers schools to lead with care, collaboration, and justice.
+We are pushing back against federal overreach and federal mandates that ignore local context—and pushing forward local autonomy that empowers school leaders and educators to lead with care, collaboration, and their community needs and rights at the center.

 Local autonomy means co-creating policies and practices with communities, not for them, and ensuring every decision supports inclusive learning environments critical for the success of every learner.